Can mACE function without the Common Grid Model and flow based capacity calculation?

 Why does the operation change for the TSO's when we go to 15 min ISP?
 The TSO's are already balancing the grid in real time independent on the settlement perod.

 Today all balancing decisions are taken by the TSO control room operator, with limited decision support.
 This approach is challenging today, and it is expected that the challenges will continue to grow.
 15-minute resolution in energy trade makes the time available for making manual assessments much shorter.
 At the same time, the amount of information that needs to be assessed is increased.
 Changes in area imbalances, production, cross-border flows and mFRR resources, which today happens once from one hour to the next, will in the future happen four times per hour.
 With the timeline for the current balancing model in mind, it is clear that the operators must deal with several market time units in parallel, drastically increasing the information that has to be processed at any given time.
 In addition, there will be no room for making corrections between market time units, so any mistakes must be merged into the prognosis for the next market time unit.
 As there will most likely be no stable period between market time units that can act as reference, improved operator support for determining mutually regulated areas, balancing need and balance activation for the mutually regulated areas becomes critical.
-Please also see section 3.5 in the NBM Roadmap report for more information.

 What kind of IT system, file format will be used?